BotpressAGI/Botpress/readme.md

 You can then modify both the definition and implementation of your integration respectively located in the `integration.definition.ts` and `src/index.ts` files.

-For more information on how to develop an integration, please refer to the [Documentation](https://botpress.com/docs/getting-started-1).
+For more information on how to develop an integration, please refer to the [Documentation].

 ### Integration Deployment